yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 ## Basic Conversion ##

+### Basic Command Line Method ###
 The most basic way of performing this conversion is to run the converter library as a stand-alone program over the binary trace files that comprise an entire PaRSEC trace.
-For a shared-memory trace, there should be only one binary file per trace, but for a distributed trace there will be one binary file *per rank*.
+For a shared-memory trace, there will be only one binary file per trace, but for a distributed trace there will be one binary file *per rank*.
 For each full trace, whether one file or many, you should invoke the pbt2ptt converter by passing as command line arguments the names of *all* of the files for **one and only one** trace.

 For example: